How many credit cards can you have?

 Think about the benefits of taking out that extra credit card and whether they outweigh the negatives of dealing with another monthly payment and managing additional debt.

-Which credit card should I have?
+Which credit card should you have?

 The right credit card for you will depend on what you want to use it for.
 Here is a simple summary of how the main types of credit cards can help you.